 The capstone course in finance.
 Broad integrative topics within financial management are examined through cases, exams, and a written project.
 Required of finance majors.
 Prerequisites: FIN 302 or 332, 442, 448; 86 semester hours completed; Tier 2 admission to Professional Business Studies or listed on a signed major or minor.
 Recommended: FIN 472.

 Role of financial manager in international corporations.
 Environmental problems of foreign exchange.
-Techniques for making investment decisions, financing marketing operations, long-term capital structure and flow of funds.
-Prerequisites: FIN 302 or FIN 332; 56 semester hours completed and admission to Professional Business Studies or listed on signed major or minor.
+Techniques for investment decisions, financing marketing operations, long-term capital structure and fund flow.
+This course may be offered in an online format.
+Prerequisites: FIN 302 or 332; FIN 425; FIN 448; admission to Professional Business Studies; or admission to the MBA Program.

 Select hours from the following: